markphip/devops/guide/PLUGINS.md

 Plugins
 =======

-To begin, let’s configure Continuum so that it knows how to talk to TeamForge and Jenkins.
+Continuum needs to be configured so that it knows how to communicate with your TeamForge and Jenkins server.
 This is done via plugins and these are configured in the Admin menu.
 All of the “administrative” actions in Continuum are on the Admin menu.
 This is a small gear in the top right of the title bar.
 Click it and then choose Plugins:

 ![Admin Menu](images/admin-menu.png "Continuum Admin Menu")

+On the left-hand side of the Manage Plugins pages you will see all of the available plugins.
+These represent all of the different tools and products that Continuum can integrate with.
+At this level you are essentially just letting Continuum know about the product and how to authenticate and connect to it.

 TeamForge Plugin
 ----------------
-On the left-hand side, you will see all of the available plugins.
 To begin, choose the TeamForge plugin from the list.
-Then click Add to add our TeamForge instance.
+Then click Add so that we can add our TeamForge instance.
 There are only a few values to provide:

 * **Name**: An alias or name to use to refer to this instance.
 This becomes significant if you add multiple TeamForge servers as this is how you will